-Following are additional examples of what is included under health operations under HIPAA regulation:
+Following are additional examples of what is included under health operations:

-The Privacy Rules and Wisconsin law allow UHCS to use or disclose your protected health information without your consent or authorization for certain functions and activities described below:
+Medical Record Law allows UHCS to use or disclose your health information without your consent or authorization for certain functions and activities described below:

 For example, UHCS may conduct a study on identifying and treating students with asthma.
 All such research is subject to review and approval by UWW Institutional Review Board (IRB) for research involving human subjects.
 The IRB evaluates a proposed research project and its use of protected health information, balancing research needs with patients need for privacy of the medical records.
 Before UHCS uses medical records for research, the project will have been approved by the IRB.
 In addition, UHCS will ask for your specific permission if a researcher will have access to your name, address, or other information that reveals who you are, or will be involved in your care.